-Figure 6 shows a similar arrangement of properties for removal of components from the binding (e.g. the removal of a cover prior to it being replaced by another).
-And figure 7 shows a more generic structure for modifications of the binding which cannot be considered as either additions or removals.
+Figure 6 shows a similar arrangement of properties for removal (E80 Part Removal) of components from the binding, using the properties P112 diminished and P113 removed (e.g. the removal of a cover prior to it being replaced by another).
+Figure 7 shows a more generic structure for modifications of the binding which cannot be considered as either additions or removals.

-Previous research (Ravenberg) has shown that any change in a binding structure during conservation can be modelled by one of three options: an addition, a removal or a modification.
-We can also apply the same principle to any historic modification of the binding and therefore by modelling these three options we can arguably cover most of the historical activity on an object.
+Previous research by Ravenberg has shown that any change in a binding structure during conservation can be modelled by one of three options: an addition, a removal or a modification.
+We can also apply the same principle to any historic modification of the binding and therefore by modelling these three options we can arguably cover most of the historical activity affecting an object.

-Each of these modification events are considered as marking different versions of the binding.
+Each of these modification events can be considered to mark different versions of the binding.
 These events can be assigned an identifier and therefore references to the corresponding versions are then possible.
 In the next section we demonstrate the kind of records which can be produced for the various versions of the bindings of the case study book.

-4. Case study
+4 Case study

 In the example we described in section 2.3, observed evidence indicates that the book has had two critical events during its history: the first binding around 1497 and the later covering around 1600.
-Figure 8 shows a basic CIDOC-CRM structure we could use to map these events while recognising that there are other equally valid structures.
+Figure 8 shows a basic CIDOC CRM structure we could use to map these events while recognising that there are other equally valid structures.
 The two binding events are at the bottom of the figure occupying different time-spans but both linked to our case study book.
 The property P46 is composed of is used to relate the book to its individual components.
 At this stage we make no statements about the period during which each component was present on the book.
 Much of the description of the book and components is done using terms from the LoB thesaurus and the property P2 has type.
 Even though the book no longer has its original boards, it can still be described as an inboard binding because the evidence is there to prove that the type inboard binding is applicable despite the fact that the boards are now missing.
 In the next section we will discuss the detailed expression of the activities altering the main components of the book and assigning periods to the existence of each component.

-4.1.
-Boards
+4.1 Boards